By Erik Marcus

 Near-daily practice of one of these activities is, all by itself, sufficient to lift you out of a sedentary lifestyle.

 There’s probably no easier exercise than walking.
 If your home has a park or hiking trail nearby, or other access to nature, you’ll have an extra incentive to take a daily walk.
-Walking is great for your cardiovascular system, especially when there are hills involved.
+Walking is great for your cardiovascular system, especially when hills are involved.

 Depending on where you live, you might choose to do something I call “destination walking” that gives you an additional reason to get your daily walk in.
 Is there a coffee shop, post office, or library about twenty minutes by foot from your home?
-Just make a visit part of your daily routine, and you’ll be banking forty minutes of walking each day.
-Just on the strength of that daily walk alone, you’ve lifted yourself out of the sedentary lifestyle category and doubled the Mayo Clinic’s minimum fitness recommendations.
+Just make a daily visit part of your routine, and you’ll be banking forty minutes of walking each day.
+All by itself, that daily walk will lift you out of the sedentary lifestyle category and double the Mayo Clinic’s minimum fitness recommendations.

 At the extreme end of walking is ultra-long distance hiking.
 Two of the crown jewels of this pastime involve walking the entire length of the Appalachian or the Pacific Coast trails (3500 kilometers and 4265 kilometers, respectively).
 This sort of hiking is commonly called “thru hiking” and vegans are very well represented at the top levels.
 Here’s a page devoted to vegan thru hiking.